 Google’s patent, co-authored by Othar Hansson, provides a pretty detailed description of how markup language can be used to display search results, using templates to structure content found on the pages of a site.
 It provides some examples of how templates can be used, including the possibility that more than one template type (local vs. review) might be used on a single page:

 The same web page content (e.g., the same search result display objects) can be rendered differently as search results based on the template used to render the search results.
-For instance, a local-business listings site might use a template specific for restaurants, which could include a “summary” field from the restaurant itself (“best sushi in Long Beach”), whereas a restaurant review site might use the a template specific for restaurant reviews, which could include a “summary” field providing content from a reviewer.
+For instance, a local-business listings site might use a template specifically for restaurants, which could include a “summary” field from the restaurant itself (“best sushi in Long Beach”), whereas a restaurant review site might use the template specific for restaurant reviews, which could include a “summary” field providing content from a reviewer.

 Thus, although much of the content on the web pages is the same (e.g., address, telephone number, hours, etc., of the restaurant), the templates used to render the search results cause the results to appear different to the user that submitted the search query.